jaindy/waph-jaindy/labs/lab1/README.md

 ![PHP Application](/Images/FirstPHP.png)

+### part b.

-4. Created new echo.php file to read request data.
+Created new echo.php file to read request data.
+Using $_REQUEST is not secure because requested data is visible in URL.

 ![PHP echo application](/Images/EchoApp.png)

 ### Task 3: Understanding HTTP GET and POST requests

-## Part a.
+### Part a.
 Examine HTTP Get and POST data in wireshark for echo.php.

+Below steps are follow to check Get and Post data in wireshark.
+1. Deploy and run the echo.php file in apache server.
+2. Start the wireshark to capture the request and response.
+3. Check the output in google chrome using http://localhost/echo.php.
+4. Stop the wireshark tool.
+5. Look for http data.

 ![Wireshark GET](/Images/GetData.png)
 ![Wireshark POST](/Images/PostData.png)
 ![Wireshark Stream](/Images/StreamData.png)

-## Part b.
+### Part b.
 Using curl sending post request.

 Using $_REQUEST is not secure because requested data is visible in URL.
 To send input request with http post, We will use curl command and send data from terminal.